12 TIPS FOR EATING VEGAN ON A BUDGET

 5. Local Veggie Boxes

 We are massive fans of Community Supported Agriculture (CSA)!
 Local veggie boxes can be so much easier and fresher than supermarket veggies, and typically with the added advantage of less plastic and better organic options.
-Some of the bigger box schemes can be pricey but spend a bit of time Googling and see if there is a farm nearby that does a cheaper version!
+Some of the bigger box plans can be pricey but spend a bit of time Googling and see if there is a farm nearby that does a cheaper version!

 Various veggies in a box